fsprojects/FAKE/help/gettingstarted.md

 	// start build
 	Run "Default"

 Our new *Test* target scans the test directory for test assemblies and runs them with the NUnit runner.
+It automatically tries to locate the runner in one of your subfolders.
+See the [NUnit task documentation](apidocs/fake-nunitparallel.html) if you need to specify the tool path explicitly.

 The mysterious part **(fun p -> ...)** simply overrides the default parameters of the NUnit task and allows to specify concrete parameters.